xinwenfu/VChat_KSTET_DLL/README.md

 		<img src="Images/I18.png" width=600>

          * Notice that the EIP now points to an essfunc.dll address!
-	4. Once the overflow occurs click the *step into* button highlighted below.
+	4. Once the overflow occurs, click the *step into* button highlighted below.

 		<img src="Images/I19.png" width=600>

-	5. Notice that we jump to the stack we just overflowed!
+	5. Notice that we jumped to the stack we just overflowed!

 		<img src="Images/I20.png" width=600>

 Now that we have all the necessary parts for the creation of a exploit we will discuss what we have done so far (the **exploit.py** files), and how we can now expand our efforts to gain a shell in the target machine.
 ### Exploitation
 1. We know from one of our previous runs of `mona.py` (`!mona findmsp`) that we have a very limited amount of space following the *EIP* register.
-As we have done in previous exploits we will preform a short relative jump to the start of the buffer so we can use the sixty six bytes that precede our return address for our first stage shell code.
+As we have done in previous exploits we will perform a short relative jump to the start of the buffer so we can use the sixty-six bytes that precede our return address for our first-stage shell code.

 	https://github.com/DaintyJet/VChat_KSTET_DLL/assets/60448620/f0c15355-9098-4e24-8c60-48652d86bf92